 3. Display

-The display is another key factor that means a lot to the architecture students and architects.
+The display is another key factor that means a lot to architecture students and architects.
 Visualization and 3D modeling mainly depend on the display quality and they can directly affect the results of any project.

 If you are going for laptops for running architecture applications, then we recommend choosing an IPS panel with good dynamic color as well as contrast.
 If you have a high budget, then you can also go for a 4K screen.